chucktilbury/Assembler/notes.md

 - Move traps to it's own library in the runtime directory.
   - Traps should accept stack params instead of dedicating a register by convention.
+- Store strings as a static list in the executable, but handle them as pointers at run time to facilitate garbage collection.